Star-Pzy/Star-Pzy-ReadMe/README.md

 - 👀 I’m interested in computer games
 - 🌱 I’m currently learning C language.
 - 📫 How to reach me QQ：1210273083，WeChat：abc1210273083
-- 😄 Pronouns:NO
-- ⚡ Fun fact: NO

 <!---
 Star-Pzy/Star-Pzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.